KumarDhruv/GAMMA-EM/README.md

 Gaussian Process-based Emulators of the GAMMA model for Galactic Chemical Evolution

 # Description
 GAMMA-EM is a pipeline for comparison of the GAMMA model with observational data taken from the APOGEE survey and McConnachie 2012.
-It utilizes
+It utilizes Gaussian Process regression to create model emulators for GAMMA, then uses the emcee package to run Markov Chain Monte Carlo simulations to explore the parameter space.

 # Requirements
 * Python 3.7